 By 1990, most of the artists had moved on to other ventures, although a few, such as James Gibson and Livingston Roberts, were still painting.
-Three artists had died: Alfred Hair (1970); Ellis Buckner (1991); Harold Newton (1994).
+Three artists had died, Alfred Hair (1970), Ellis Buckner (1991) and Harold Newton (1994).
 Many of the paintings from the early years were stashed in garages and attics, although some remained on the walls of restaurants and old Florida hotels.
-But the artists were about to get a second wind.
+The artists were about to get a second wind.

 Jim went to his son, Mike, who was in finance, and suggested that the time was right to begin purchasing works by Florida artists.
 Mike convinced some men in the cattle business, who were flush with cash at the time, to invest.
 In 1993 they formed a limited partnership they called The Florida Masters Collection, Inc. Jim, who had recently retired, had time, a bank account, and the trust of his investors, and he began his search for Florida art.

 One of his first purchases was a work by Christopher Still titled On Sacred Ground, a wonderful Floridian scene with Native Americans in it.
 It went on display in Governor Lawton Chiles office in Tallahassee and created a buzz about art related to Florida.
 In appreciation for lending the artwork, Jim and Anne were invited to dine at the Capitol.
 But this wasn’t the only time they had been honored guests of a Florida governor.
 The first time was when Jim curated a traveling show about the Suwannee River.
 That time Governor Bob Graham hosted the meal, and he used the exhibition to strengthen his image as a man who identified with Florida.
 Jim not only knew art, but he knew how to market it.